BIG TABLE STARTS AND ENDS WITH RELATIONSHIPS

 TRUST.
 Help is also hindered, ironically, by the relational nature of the industry… even great Employee Assistance Programs (EAPs) often go unused because employees believe that confidential help for issues like addiction will be reported back to their supervisors.
 Their perception is that there is no safe place to get the support and resources they desperately need and want.

 RESPONSE.
 Programs are easier, but Big Table instead focuses on relationships built one-on-one, through the dinners we host, and as part of the care we provide to people in need.
 Since 2009, we have worked hard to build systems and infrastructure to support these relationships.
 Big Table has succeeded because we are passionately relational in an industry that is often cynical about programs that look good on paper but have no personal connection.

 SIX, SEVEN, OR EIGHT COURSE DINNERS WITH AN ACTUAL BIG TABLE Where the whole evening is designed to be a gift.
-We host these dinners every eight weeks in partnership with top chefs and donors.
+We host these dinners quarterly in partnership with top chefs and donors.
 Our guest list comes from the industry – anyone from a dishwasher or maid to a chef or owner.
 All are welcome at no cost.
 The table – which we move from dinner location to location – seats 48.
 Community members (everyone from CEOs and stay-at-home moms) serve along with past guests who come back to help.
 Near the end of the night we share the vision of Big Table and invite guests to write down the name of someone they work with who is in crisis or needs help.